Delaware Route 30: Route description

 The route heads away from Milton and crosses Sowbridge Branch as it passes to the east of Reynolds Pond.
 DE 30 intersects Cedar Creek Road and turns northwest onto that road, curving north.
 The route turns back to the northwest at the Jefferson Road/Sylvan Acres Road intersection at Jefferson Crossroads.
 The road heads through the Cedar Creek area and crosses Cedar Creek to the east of Swiggets Pond before it intersects Johnson Road.
-DE 30 continues north-northwest and comes to ramps providing access to and from the southbound lanes of DE 1.
+DE 30 continues north-northwest and runs along the eastern edge of the city of Milford, coming to ramps providing access to and from the southbound lanes of DE 1.
 At this point, the route gains a center left-turn lane and passes east of Bayhealth Hospital, Sussex Campus before it reaches an intersection with Wilkins Road, which provides access to and from the northbound lanes of DE 1 at an interchange.
-Past this intersection, DE 30 turns northwest and passes between residential subdivisions to the southwest and DE 1 to the northeast as a two-lane road, coming to its northern terminus at an intersection with DE 1 Bus. at the point that route merges into DE 1 at an interchange southeast of the city of Milford.
+Past this intersection, DE 30 fully enters Milford and turns northwest, passing between residential subdivisions to the southwest and DE 1 to the northeast as a two-lane road and coming to its northern terminus at an intersection with DE 1 Bus. at the point that route merges into DE 1 at an interchange.
 DE 30 has access to northbound DE 1 Bus. and access from southbound DE 1 Bus.

 The section of DE 30 between DE 24 and DE 1 serves as part of a primary hurricane evacuation route from areas along the inland bays in eastern Sussex County to points inland.
 The section of the route between DE 16 near Milton and DE 1 Bus. in Milford is designated as part of the Delaware Bayshore Byway, a Delaware Byway and National Scenic Byway.
 DE 30 has an annual average daily traffic count ranging from a high of 6,703 vehicles at the Fleatown Road intersection to a low of 3,455 vehicles at the Pettyjohn Road intersection.